pingidentity/pingdirectory-go-client/configurationapi/docs/AddDelegatedAdminCorrelatedRestResourceRequest.md

 `func (o *AddDelegatedAdminCorrelatedRestResourceRequest) HasUseSecondaryValueForLinking() bool`

 HasUseSecondaryValueForLinking returns a boolean if a field has been set.

+### GetResourceName

+`func (o *AddDelegatedAdminCorrelatedRestResourceRequest) GetResourceName() string`

+GetResourceName returns the ResourceName field if non-nil, zero value otherwise.

+### GetResourceNameOk

+`func (o *AddDelegatedAdminCorrelatedRestResourceRequest) GetResourceNameOk() (*string, bool)`

+GetResourceNameOk returns a tuple with the ResourceName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetResourceName

+`func (o *AddDelegatedAdminCorrelatedRestResourceRequest) SetResourceName(v string)`

+SetResourceName sets ResourceName field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)